A MINOR CHARACTER

 a headstrong woman and her struggle to be heard.

-Character: Ophelia’s mother – a woman in her forties.
+Character: Ophelia’s mother – a woman around forty.

 Playing time: approximately 75 minutes (no intermission).